Prevailing Wage and Davis-Bacon Compliance in Pennsylvania

 - Total Hourly Rate: The sum of the basic hourly rate and fringe benefits.

-For example, if the basic hourly rate is $25 and fringe benefits are $10, the total hourly rate would be $35.
-If the contractor does not provide fringe benefits, the worker must receive the entire $35 as wages.
+For example, if the basic hourly rate is $25 and fringe benefits are $10, the total hourly rate is $35.
+Workers must receive the full $35 in cash wages if the contractor does not provide fringe benefits, or a combination of basic wage and bona fide benefits totaling $35 per hour worked.

 Compliance for Contractors and Subcontractors